 The first Policy Laboratory focussing on innovative minerals policy governance took place on 4-5 October 2016 in Vienna.

-The second Policy Laboratory focussing on innovative exploration and extraction takes place on 20-22 March 2017 in Leoben, Austria.
+The second Policy Laboratory focussing on innovative exploration and extraction took place on 21-22 March 2017 in Leoben, Austria.